 Obviously, if your practice needs to recruit a dentist, and you are open to training and mentoring, the fastest solution to your staffing problem is to find an entry level candidate fresh out of dental school.
 If you can hire a good dentist with a solid background in general dentistry, the name of the game is RETENTION after the first two years.
 You must provide guidance, and incentive.
 Unfortunately what happens during this sort of transition phase is that managing dentists find it difficult to mentor, train, run a business and be marketing their practice at the same time.
 What happens many times is that by the time the 2nd year dentist is ready for the next step in their career, the practice they are supporting doesn't have the revenue to justify taking this Associate to an equity position or raising the salary commensurate with their experience and they begin to look at other options (and contact me ).
 So choosing the right dental search firm to fill your critical dentist job vacancies is paramount.

+My name is Tom Gallant.
 My Dental Executive Search firm focuses on separating those above average dentists who excel in their profession from those who are also on the job market but may only be dentists with average skills.
 We add value for the clients who hire us to fill dentist jobs (DDS and DMD jobs) within their private dental practices nationwide by thoroughly screening and qualifying dentists who are seeking placement.

 If you're a Dentist, Orthodontist, Endodontist, Prothodontist, Pediatric Dentist, Oral Surgeon or Periodontist, we'd like to talk to you regarding your career and job search.
 And if you own or manage a dental practice and need to hire a dental specialist, please go the "Contact Us" page on our website, and submit your information to us.
 Again, my name is Tom Gallant and I'm a dental recruiter who places DDS' nationwide.
 Currently I'm seeking candidates to fill vacancies for dentist jobs available with clients in all over the United States, in both large metropolitan areas and in more rural locations.
 I'd like to talk to you If you're a dentist seeking employment or perhaps you're the manager or owner of a private dental practice and are finding it difficult to hire the right dentist for your office, in which case I'd REALLY like to speak with you.
 Please contact me regarding

-and unadvertised positions by submitting a contact form through this website.
+dentist jobs and unadvertised positions by submitting a contact form through this website.
 Also, another great way to stay ahead of the curve is to subscribe to my E-zine (Dental Employment Newsletter) right here below.

 Thanks, and hopefully I'll hear from you soon!!